The goal of this module is to support the integration of reinforcement

 more realistic.
 Nevertheless, it shall still support using global

-knowledge (e.g. knowledge available on other Node
+knowledge (e.g. knowledge available on other Nodes) to calculate rewards

 and observations.
 Particularly, global knowledge can be helpful to